- Theatrical Work

 wind’s poetry has been published in Alpha, The Antigonish Review, Ariel, Atlantis, Bite, Bogg, Canadian Author and Bookman, Canadian Dimension, Canadian Woman Studies, Contemporary Verse 2, The Free Verse Anthology, Girlistic Magazine, grain, Interior Voice, Kola, Mamashee, The New Quarterly, Next Exit, Onionhead, Poetry Toronto, Prism International, Rampike, Shard, The University of Toronto Review, The Wascana Review, Whetstone, White Wall Review, Women’s Education des femmes, and three anthologies (Going for Coffee, ed.
 Tom Wayman; Clever Cats, ed.
 Ann Dubras; Visions of Poesy, ed.
 Dennis Gould).
 “Luncheon on the Grass” was the motive poem for an exhibit by Brooks Bercovitch and Colton at the Galerie Schorer, Montreal (1998).

-wind’s theatrical works have been performed by Laurel Theater (Maryland), Alumnae Theatre, Theatre Resource Center, Theatre Asylum, Buddies in Bad Times, and A Company of Sirens (all in Toronto).
+wind’s theatrical works have been performed by Venus Theatre, Shoestring Radio Theatre, Nathan Schultz Presents, The Phantom Players, Laurel Theater, Alumnae Theatre, Theatre Resource Center, Theatre Asylum, Buddies in Bad Times, and A Company of Sirens.

 chris wind has received thirteen Ontario Arts Council Writers’ Reserve grants based on publisher and theatre recommendations.